arjunpredev/docs/ARCHITECT_API_DOCS_OUTLINE.md

 | Fast Spec | 10 credits | Deducted immediately when request starts |
 | Deep Spec | 50 credits | Deducted immediately when request starts |

-### What is a "Generation"?
+### What is a "Credit"?

-A generation = one AI model inference call.
+A credit = one AI model inference call.
 Specs require multiple LLM calls for:
 - Architecture analysis
 - Feature breakdown
 - Milestone planning